 She lives in Orange County, California, and a quick look at her Instagram profile proves that religion is very important to her.
 Another interesting tidbit is she has been divorced.
 Her ex-husband is named Josh Bourelle.

 According to court documents obtained by Life & Style, Josh initiated the divorce in October 2017.
 The pair went back and forth several times, but ultimately, they finalized in November 2017.
-It’s unclear how long they were together for or why they split.

 What Does She Do for Work?

 Tayshia was a proud phlebotomist when she first appeared in the reality franchise.
 “I actually love to poke people’s veins and draw their blood, so I’m probably looking at your veins when I first meet you,” she said in her introduction video ahead of season 23 of The Bachelor.

 However, she has since walked away from the profession.
 “I’m not practicing phlebotomy anymore.
 I don’t know if I’ll go back into medicine,” Tayshia revealed in an interview with Vulture in 2019.
 “As much as I love it and went to school for it, my passion has always been in real estate, development, interior design and architecture … I think I’m going to gravitate towards that.
 I’m currently working at an interior design firm, and I hope this blossoms and opens doors for my career.
 You’ll see me out there.
 I’m sure you will!”

 How Did She End Up Getting Tapped to Become the Next Bachelorette?